-The main square (Hlavne Namestie) with its famous Town Hall and renaissance style fountain will have you stopping in a café to people watch.
+Hlavne Namestie is the main square with its famous Town Hall and the renaissance style fountain.
+A great place to stop in a café to people watch.

-Another square to visit is Primate’s Square (Primacialne Namstie) to visit the Primate’s Palace.
+Primate’s Square (Primacialne Namstie) is the square of the Primate’s Palace.
 This beautiful palace was built between 1778 to 1781 and shows off a pale pink and white exterior.

 Today the observation deck is a restaurant with panoramic views of the castle and old town.
 To reach the observation deck, take a walk along the walkway underneath the bridge.